halofourteen/minecraft_map/README.md

 -   **Permission denied**: Make sure the user running the script has access to the Docker volume or container.
 -   **Git push fails**: Verify SSH keys are set up correctly and the user has write access to the repository.
+-   **No files copied**: Check if the world path in the script matches your Minecraft server's configuration.
+Run the script with `bash -x backup_and_push.sh` to see detailed debugging information.
+-   **Container path issues**: Different Minecraft server images use different paths for the world data.
+Common paths include:
+    -   `/minecraft/world`
+    -   `/minecraft/server/world`
+    -   `/data/world`
+    -   `/minecraft`

 ### Map Generation Issues